When you’re considering a new venture, one of the first things you should do is determine whether there is a valuable market for it.

 How to Calculate Market Size

-Let's say you wanted to start your wine company.
-Here's how you would calculate market size: First, you'd want to determine how many liquor stores are in the United States — this helps you figure out the total market to which you could theoretically sell your product.
+Let's say you want to launch a wine company.
+First, you'd want to determine how many liquor stores are in the United States — this helps you figure out the total market to which you could theoretically sell your product.

-After your research you determine there are 50,000 liquor stores in the United States.
+After your research, you discover there are 50,000 liquor stores in the United States.
 Of that total list, you only want to sell to the New England area — including Massachusetts, Maine, and Rhode Island.

 You determine your target market includes the 1,000 liquor stores in the New England area.
 From here, you conduct research and speak with alcohol distributors to determine there's a roughly 40% success rate for wine distribution.

-Using this as an example, we'd calculate market size using the following formula:
+Using this as an example, we'd calculate the market size using the following formula:

 1,000 liquor stores x 40% = 400 liquor stores